razaarifsyed/adrria_kmc/README.md

 For security reasons, I created a separate copy of my orignal app.
 And i haven't added or linked this project to firebase.
 So please create your own firebase project, for this to work.
 Add firebase realtime database and authentication service(enable email authentication too).
-I have added an image "tree.jpeg" just to show you my firebase realtime database structure.
+I have added an image "tree.jpeg" file just to show you my firebase realtime database structure.

 After setting up firebase, if you run the project.
 It wont work properly.
 Activities will vanish as soon as you open them.
 You will have to modify the layouts in the project wherever an activity uses constraint layout.
 Its because i used an older version of constraint layout code which is no longer supported.
 To correct this flaw, please modify the xml files.
 The starting and the ending tags.